-26. .
-Assignment rules placed on reference assignments prevent the creation of dan- gling references, a and thus maint ain the referent tial integrity of the J ava runtime.
-The restrictions a are listed in th e following tab ole: Stored Reference Reference Reference
+26. Assignment rules placed on reference assignments prevent the creation of dangling references, and thus maintain the referential integrity of the Java runtime.
+The restrictions are listed in the following table:

 Stored Reference Reference Reference

 in to Object in to Object in to Object in null

 Area Heap Immortal Scoped

 Неар Permit Permit Forbid Permit

 Immortal Permit Permit Forbid Permit

 Scoped Permit Permit Forbid Permit

 Scoped Permit Permit Permited from same Permit

 or outer scope

 Local Variable Permit Permit Forbit Permit